-3. Final paper, Value: 60%, Due: December 14th (Monday)
+3. Final paper, Value: 60%, Due: December 20 (Monday)

 In this paper, students are required to pick and critically analyze a theory that has been commonly used in the area of research that the student intends to pursue.
 Grounding on what they have learned in this course, the students are expected to articulate a tentative modification of the theory or even an alternative theoretical approach that can help better understanding/explaining of the issue.
 Students are expected to submit this paper to a scholarly journal.
-Therefore, student should format the paper in accordance with the requirements of the journal to which this paper will be submitted.
+Therefore, student should format the paper in accordance with the requirements of the journal to which this paper is intended to be submitted.

-Marking guidelines for final paper:
+Marking guidelines for final paper - the Paper will be graded as a manuscript for publication:

-- Originality (15%): Articulate a modified or alternative theory for the issue and demonstrate a critical engagement with course readings and classroom discussion. - Depth of research (40%): Provide a comprehensive review of the issue and the current theory used.
-Critically analyze the literature and pinpoint, with evidence, the deficiencies of the current theory. - Contribution to the field (20%): Convincingly argue how your own articulation is useful to overcome the deficiencies of the current theory and beneficial to social work practice related to the issue. - Clarity of presentation (15%): Clear, well organized, logical development & flow, continuity and smooth transitions in sentences and paragraphs, skillful use of language use of headings - Technical quality (10%): grammar, spelling, proper use of APA (7th ed.) style
+- Originality (20%): Articulate a modified or alternative theory for the issue and demonstrate a critical engagement with course readings and classroom discussion. - Depth of research (40%): Provide a comprehensive review of the issue and the current theory used.
+Critically analyze the literature and pinpoint, with evidence, the deficiencies of the current theory. - Contribution to the field (20%): Convincingly argue how your own articulation is useful to overcome the deficiencies of the current theory and beneficial to social work practice related to the issue. - Clarity of presentation (10%): Clear, well organized, logical development & flow, continuity and smooth transitions in sentences and paragraphs, skillful use of language use of headings - Technical quality (10%): grammar, spelling, proper use of APA (7th ed.) style